By Dan Gifford

 The NFA got its Supreme Court test after bootlegger Jack Miller was arrested for possession of an unregistered, double barrel shotgun with a barrel less that 18 inches long.
 According to the NFA, that qualified the gun as a "gangster gun."
 So Miller was charged with tax evasion for not paying the required $200 tax.

-The Court's decision in US v Miller still has heads scratching for clarity.
+The Court's decision in US v Miller written by Justice James Clark McReynolds had people scratching their heads for its lack of clarity then and still does.
 "In the absence of any evidence tending to show that possession or use of a ’shotgun having a barrel of less than eighteen inches in length’ at this time has some reasonable relationship to the preservation or efficiency of a well regulated militia, we cannot say that the Second Amendment guarantees the right to keep and bear such an instrument.
 Certainly it is not within judicial notice that this weapon is any part of the ordinary military equipment or that its use could contribute to the common defense."

 There was no judicial notice of a sawed-off shotgun being useful for militia service because Miller had been murdered and his attorney did not show-up to argue Miller's side of the issue.
 Knowing its NFA case was probably a slam dunk win without opposition, the government refused to drop the case and argued without opposition.
 That side, had it been presented, would have shown the US military commonly used shotguns in WWI for close combat and that some were known to have barrels less than 18 inches and still do.